A Unified and Controllable Framework for Layered Image Generation with Visual Effects: Experiments

 \subsection{Layer Generation vs General Models}

 We compare \ours{} with three leading image generation and editing models: FLUX.1~\cite{labs2025flux,huggingface2025flux}, Qwen-Image~\cite{wu2025qwen}, and gpt-image-1[high]~\cite{openai_gptimage1_2025}.
-Since these models do not natively support multi-task generation, we employ their task-specific variants (e.g., inpainting/editing models for conditional tasks, T2I models for Text2All) to ensure fair comparison at their best performance.
+Since these models do not natively support multi-task generation, we employ their task-specific variants (\eg, inpainting/editing models for conditional tasks, T2I models for Text2All) to ensure fair comparison at their best performance.
 Because these baselines also lack multi-layer generation capability, we focus evaluation on the generated composite images.
 We employ FID~\cite{heusel2017gans,parmar2021cleanfid} and CLIP-FID~\cite{parmar2021cleanfid} to measure image quality and semantic alignment.
 Following Complex-Edit~\cite{yang2025complexedit}, we also use a GPT-4o-based score to evaluate Instruction Following and Identity Preservation, averaging them into a final score of 0 to 10.

-As shown in Table~\ref{tab:quant:clipfid_fid}, \ours{} consistently outperforms existing methods across all three generation modes, achieving higher image quality and better semantic alignment with the input instructions.
-Qualitative comparisons in Fig.~\ref{fig:com_others} further demonstrate that \ours{} produces superior inter-layer coherence and faithfully preserves visual effects across layers.
-In contrast, competing models often generate inconsistent compositions or fail to maintain alignment between foregrounds and backgrounds.
-Moreover, by generating physically grounded visual effects in the foreground layers, \ours{} enables direct post-generation editing and recomposition, which are not supported by existing methods.
-Additionally, we evaluate our model on the public benchmarks ImgEdit-Bench~\cite{ye2025imgedit} and GenEval~\cite{ghosh2023geneval} (see Appendix).
+As shown in \cref{tab:quant:clipfid_fid}, \ours{} consistently outperforms prior methods across all modes, achieving higher image quality and better semantic alignment with the input instructions.
+Qualitative results in \cref{fig:com_others} show superior inter-layer coherence and faithful visual effects.
+In contrast, competing models generate inconsistent compositions or misalign FGs and BGs.
+By generating environment-aware visual effects in FG layers, \ours{} enables direct post-editing and recomposition, which are not supported by existing methods.
+Beyond our benchmark, we also report quantitative comparisons on the public benchmarks ImgEdit-Bench~\cite{ye2025imgedit} and GenEval~\cite{ghosh2023geneval}.
+Detailed results are provided in the supplementary material.